virtual-kubelet/azure-aci/README.md

    az provider register -n Microsoft.ContainerInstance
    ```

+## Quick set up with AKS (Linux only)
+Azure Kubernetes Service has an efficient way of setting up virtual kubelet with the ACI provider with a feature called virtual node.
+You can easily install a virtual node that will deploy Linux workloads to ACI.
+The pods that spin out will automatically get private IPs and will be within a subnet that is within the AKS cluster's Virtual Network. **Virtual Nodes is the recommended path for using the ACI provider on Linux AKS clusters.** Virtual node does not support Windows workloads at this time.

+To install virtual node in the Azure portal go [here](https://docs.microsoft.com/azure/aks/virtual-nodes-portal).
+To install virtual node in the Azure CLI go [here](https://docs.microsoft.com/azure/aks/virtual-nodes-cli).

+## Manual set up
 ### Create a Resource Group for ACI

 To use Azure Container Instances, you must provide a resource group.
 Create one with the az cli using the following command.